 I received my PhD in economics from the University of Maryland in May 2018.
 During my final two years at UMD, I also worked part-time as a research assistant at the Joint Committee on Taxation.

-My research interests public finance broadly, with a special focus on tax policy.
+My research interests include public finance broadly, with a special focus on tax policy.
 Prior to joining JCT, I studied the effect of the Affordable Care Act Medicaid Expansion on migration decisions of low-income individuals.
 I also studied the effect of extended unemployment insurance on aggregate employment during the Great Recession and its recovery.
 At JCT, I worked with tax data to study tax evasion and avoidance, taxpayer response to savings incentives, and the dynamics of earnings and losses for multinational enterprises.
 At OTA, my primary research interests lie in (1) the tax-advantaged retirement system and (2) how firms respond to changes in tax incentives for investment and other activity.